- Food & Drink

 Take an immersive dive into the world of fine Japanese dining at Mizumi.
 Occupying a quiet corner of Wynn, the restaurant feels like a sanctuary compared to the hustling streets of Las Vegas.
 Each table looks out onto a mystical Japanese garden and koi pond with a 90-foot waterfall behind it through floor-to-ceiling windows.

 The ambience is certainly there, but what about the food?
-Chef Devin Hashimoto serves some of the most prized cuisine in Las Vegas.
-The ocean-fresh sushi and sashimi certainly gives Nobu a run for its money.
+Chef Min Kim serves some of the most prized cuisine in Las Vegas.
+The ocean-fresh sushi and sashimi certainly gives Nobu a run for its money, with the signature dishes including miso-glazed Peruvian toothfish and 48-hour grilled pork belly with pumpkin purée.
 The restaurant boasts a robatayaki bar and a teppanyaki room.

 For the ultimate al fresco experience, reserve the floating pagoda table, which is only accessible by a private path through lush gardens.